DTW-DanWard/OctopusDeployUtilities/docs/TypeDescription.md

 ### ApiFetchType = Simple
-These calls are admin-type configuration details.
+These calls have admin-type configuration information.
 The data in them is retrieved in a single call.
 The individual items in the results may not have a unique Id that can be used for saving to a individual file so all items are saved in a single file with the RestName as the file name (this is why FileNamePropertyName = NOT_USED).

 Many of these calls *will not work* if you are using a Octopus Deploy-hosted cloud instance - you won't have the privileges.
 Many of these calls have data that is unlikely to change.
 Any many of these calls have info that is, in my humble opinion, not really useful (time zones, smtp configuration, upgrade configuration?  meh).

 This data is still exported and is available via the oduobject call.
-However, rather than clutter the main export folder with a bunch of folders for these less-than-useful calls (each folder of which would probably only have 1 file in it), all the Simple results are stored in a folder call Miscellaneous.
+However, rather than clutter the main export folder with a bunch of folders for these less-than-useful calls (each folder of which would probably only have 1 file in it), all the Simple results are stored in a folder call **Miscellaneous**.

 It is possible, as some point, that specific Simple calls could be promoted to MultiFetch status based on user demand.